emqx/MQTTX/README.md

 2. The same broker can create many clients

-3. Go back to connectons page, select the broker's client for connection testing
+3. Go back to connectons page, select the broker's client for connection testing.
+Or you can choose the `Connect` operation directly on the client card.

 ## Develop